kondaharish7/youtube-stats/Docs/ProjectDoc.md

 This script is used to get the below stats for the searched query,
 - total videos on searched topic
 - total number of videos on topic
 - total nuber of likes
+This script doesn't pull the video stats from all the channels at once.
 -------------------------------------------